SydneyOwl/cloudlog-helper/readme.md

 [**🌍阅读中文版本**](./readme_cn.md)

-A lightweight, cross-platform helper application for `Cloudlog`/`Wavelog` that automatically uploads current radio information (`FLRig`/`Hamlib`) and real-time QSO data to multiple logging systems.
+A lightweight, cross-platform, portable helper application for `Cloudlog`/`Wavelog` that automatically syncs real-time rig data (via FLRig/Hamlib) and QSO information to multiple logging platforms.
 Supports most mainstream radios, and works seamlessly with software like `JTDX`/`WSJT-X`!

-If your computer is resource-constrained and cannot run `GridTracker` smoothly, or you simply need a tool for automating QSO/radio information uploads, give `Cloudlog Helper` a try!
+If you’re looking for a simple way to automate logging — whether due to limited system resources or a preference for streamlined tools — `Cloudlog Helper` offers an efficient and portable solution!

   <img src="./md_assets/image-20251003205204844.png" alt="image-20251003205204844" style="zoom:67%;" />

 (Some call signs have been anonymized)

 </div>

 ## 💻 Supported Platforms